Become a New Jersey notary public with Notary Rotary, Inc.

 Step 1: Download and complete the New Jersey notary public application

 Complete the application form in strict accordance with the instructions listed on the form.
 As part of completing the form, the applicant will need to obtain an endorsement from a member of the Legislature.
 When you have completed the form, according to the instructions, and obtained endorsement from a member of the legislature you should mail these items, as well as a $25.00 check made payable to Treasurer, State of New Jersey, to the following address:

 Trenton, N.J.
 08646

 Note: Non-resident applicants must also file an affidavit with the Treasurer setting forth their residence and address of the office or place of employment in New Jersey.
 The affidavit should be submitted with the application form to the Notary Section.

 Step 2: Receive your commission packet and take your oath with the county clerk.

-Note: Remember that failure to meet the 3-month time limit will result in the cancellation of the appointment, and the filing fee will be non-refundable.
+Note: Remember that failure to meet the three-month time limit will result in the cancellation of the appointment, and the filing fee will be non-refundable.

 Step 3: Order your notary supplies from Notary Rotary, Inc.

-Choose New Jersey from the drop down menu and click the enter store button to view all products offered for New Jersey notaries public.
-Follow the onscreen instructions through the order process and your order will ship as soon as we are able to process it, usually no more than two days before shipping.
+Enter the store to view all products offered for New Jersey notaries public.
+Follow the onscreen instructions through the order process and your order will ship as soon as we are able to process it, usually within 2-3 days.

 Only after being properly commissioned and obtaining his or her seal, journal, and other supplies should the notary perform notarial acts.